Wattpad: June 2020 data breach

 In June 2020, Wattpad suffered a huge data breach that exposed almost 270 million records.
 The data was initially sold before being published on a public hacking forum where it was widely circulated.
 The incident exposed extensive personal information including names and usernames, email and IP addresses, genders of users, birth dates, and passwords stored as bcrypt hashes.

 Later that same year on July 14, researchers at Risk Based Security discovered that a threat actor from an unknown source was responsible for the breach, along with the sourcing of over 278 million password credentials and email addresses, with breakdown analysis suggesting that Gmail, Yahoo, and Outlook accounts were mostly affected.
 The Wattpad Corporation has since investigated and patched the issue.

 Countries restricting access to Wattpad

 China

 Access to Wattpad from within mainland China is restricted.
 Censorship in China covers topics such as LGBTQ+ content, which censors consider to be immoral.

 Russia

-Wattpad could be restricted in Russia in response to legal crackdown on LGBTQ propaganda.
+Wattpad could be restricted in Russia in response to over its refusal to delete stories depicting same-sex relationships under Russia's strict "LGBT propaganda" laws.
 Already, similar platforms like Archive of Our Own and Ficbook have been banned for promoting 'non-traditional sexual relations.'